Medical Missions Gap Year

 Step 1: Build your foundations

 The first five months of your journey will begin in sunny Townsville where you will do a YWAM Discipleship Training School (DTS) alongside other young people from around the world.
-During the first half of the course, you will learn about a different topic from experienced speakers each week.
+During the first half of the course, you will learn about different topics each week from experienced speakers.